mittsahl/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

-This project is about using hash tables
+This repo is about the hash table data structure